spierala/mini-rx-store/docs/docs/reducers.md

 store.select(state => state).subscribe(console.log); // Output: {"todo":{"todos":[{id: 1, title: "Use Redux"}]}}
 ```
 Yes, we did it!
-The todoReducer processed the action and the new todo landed in the `todos` array.
+The todoReducer processed the action, and the new todo landed in the `todos` array.